 We’ve been in our house for 30+ years.
 We’ve tried to encourage most critters that drift in and we’ve deliberately brought others into our outdoor space.
 Our dogs and cats have thrived.
-Our fish and frogs teem and sing respectively.
+Our fish teem and our frogs sing.
 We’ve been briefly visited by raccoons, opossums, owls, and herons.
+An ancient and wavering coyote was once cornered by the authorities under our hollies.
 The hedge of trumpet vine under which we live has become a condo for about a dozen tiny chittering birds that are a source of endless entertainment for our cat.
 Of course we have the usual horde of squirrels who screech their disapproval of every move the dog makes…critics!
 We have a plethora of rabbits and an occasional terrifying, but non-lethal serpent.

 Our little space has become a lively, noisy little jungle.
 I believe Henri Rousseau would smile upon our efforts.

 Janie was heading to her yoga session.
 There was a wo-o-osh of wings.
 She stopped; “I think we just had a hawk in our garden!”